 Megan Lau joined the Board as a Teacher Representative in 2022.
 Megan has been a teacher at C&C for eight years, working as a student teacher, Associate Teacher, and now as a IIIs Group Teacher.
 Previously she taught for two years in South Korea as part of a Fulbright grant.
 Megan received her BA from Vassar College and her MsEd in Early Childhood General Education from Bank Street College of Education.
 She holds a teaching certificate in early childhood education.
 Megan is the parent to a current C&C student (’32).

-Tracey Mumford is the parent of three C&C students (‘28, ‘30, ‘33) and has been part of the C&C community since 2018.
+Tracey Mumford is the parent of four C&C students (‘28, ‘30, ‘33, ‘35) and has been part of the C&C community since 2018.
 She joined the Board of Trustees in 2022 after serving on the Spring Benefit Committee and the Parent Working Group, and as a Group rep and Admissions volunteer.
 Following graduation from Bucknell University and starting a career in investment banking, she transitioned to a job at The Michael J. Fox Foundation for Parkinson’s Research, where she served as Director of Research Partnerships.
 After the birth of her first child, she decided to be home full-time and became actively involved in her children’s school communities.

 Barry Munger, a photographer, is a parent of two City and Country alums (’11 and ’14).
-A native of Los Angeles, he attended Stanford University, and worked as a newspaper and magazine writer and editor in Los Angeles before moving to NYC in 1990.
+A native of Los Angeles, he attended Stanford University and worked as a newspaper and magazine writer and editor in Los Angeles before moving to NYC in 1990.

 Caterina Peters is the parent of a current C&C student (‘28) and joined the Board of Trustees in 2022.
 Born and raised in Brooklyn, Caterina attended New York City public schools and received her BA from Hunter College.
 Following a brief teaching career, she has worked in real estate for 20 years.
 Caterina is an advocate for her community in Jersey City, and is a founding board member of the Lincoln Park North Neighborhood Association.
 She also works with Hope House Women’s Shelter and Saint Lucy’s Shelter.
 At C&C, Caterina has served as a Group parent, co-chaired the Spring Benefit, created the C&C Community Cookbook, and helped create and facilitate the Affinity Group for Black and Latinx Parents and Parental Figures.